GraphPerf-RT: A Graph-Driven Performance Model for Hardware-Aware Scheduling of OpenMP Codes

-To our knowledge, \modelname{} is the \emph{first} unified graph representation that combines OpenMP task DAGs with runtime execution context (per-core DVFS states, thermal headroom, hardware counters) and employs evidential regression for calibrated uncertainty in safety-critical embedded scheduling.
-This integration enables risk-aware decisions under thermal constraints, critical for resource-constrained SoCs where overheating can trigger throttling or system failure, while maintaining the computational efficiency required for on-board deployment and real-time control.
+To our knowledge, \modelname{} is the \emph{first} unified graph representation combining OpenMP task DAGs with runtime context (per-core DVFS, thermal headroom, counters) and evidential regression for calibrated uncertainty in embedded scheduling.
+This enables risk-aware decisions under thermal constraints while maintaining computational efficiency for on-board deployment.